primer/view_components/docs/content/contributing.md

 ### Storybook / Documentation / Demo Rails App

-* **Storybook**: Components can be interacted with, seen in different contexts, and controls can be maniuplated
+* **Storybook**: Components can be interacted with, seen in different contexts, and controls can be manipulated
   * Typically runs on port 5000
   * To rebuild stories, navigate to the `demo` directory (`cd demo`) and then run `bin/rails view_component_storybook:write_stories_json`
 * **Docs**: Generated YARD docs with examples, see components with usage instructions and examples